VideosWorks/imgui-ffmpeg-opengl/README.md

 Webcam highly recommended and extensively tested:

-- Logitech C920 :+1: (30 frames per second, but requires good light)
+- Logitech C920 the better quality/price ratio :+1: Needs USB 2.0 or + 30 frames per second, but requires good light)
 - Logitech C922 (needs a good light)
-- Logitech Brio 4K :+1: (60 or 30 frames per second 720p, but needs USB 3.0 to work (+ needs a good light))
+- Logitech Brio 4K more expensive than the C920 but currently the best webcam :+1: (60 or 30 frames per second 720p, but needs USB 3.0 to work (+ needs a good light))
 - Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (needs a good light)

 Operating system: tested on Windows 7 and Win 10 64-bit (a 32 bits version forwin7+ is available, but on demand only).